 Graduation and certification

-For the majority of the fellowship, the learning schedule includes 10-hour days, five days a week.
-The fellow takes shared ENT call an average of eight times a month, including overnight call and at least one weekend each month.
+For the majority of the fellowship, your learning schedule includes 10-hour days, five days a week including weekends and nights.
+All hours worked are in accordance with the Accreditation Council for Graduate Medical Education (ACGME) medical resident hour restrictions.
+You take shared ENT call an average of eight times a month, including overnight call and at least one weekend each month.

-Each year, Mayo School of Health Sciences admits two fellows into the Physician Assistant Fellowship in Otolaryngology.
-This ensures that fellows receive a comprehensive educational experience with close one-on-one instruction.
+Each year, Mayo Clinic School of Health Sciences admits two fellows to the Physician Assistant Fellowship in Otolaryngology.
+This ensures that you receive tailored instruction and a comprehensive educational experience.